learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 ## If Statements

-Evaluates the code wrapped in parenthesis to either true or false.
-If `true`, the code block is executed:
+An if statement evaluates the code wrapped in parenthesis to either true or false.
+If `true`, the code block is executed.
+If false, nothing is executed.

-Syntax:
+JS Syntax:

 ```javascript
 if (conditionToTestIsTrue) {